Studying abroad as part of your degree

 Information for outgoing students

-The Study Abroad programmes offer you the opportunity to Study Abroad for a semester at one of our partner Universities.
+The Study Abroad programmes offer you the opportunity to Study Abroad at one of our partner Universities.
 You can apply for the exchange programme if you are currently a full-time first year student, or, if you are a second year Accounting and Finance student or BSc Psychology student.

 You cannot take part if you are studying any of the following programmes: